 Documenting Income: Attendant Care Deduction Is the household paying for attendant care and/or an auxiliary apparatus?
 NO YES, for whom?
 If YES, Please answer the following questions 1.
 Does the care and/or use of the auxiliary apparatus enable an adult household member to work? 🗌 NO 🔳 YES, who?
 Mary 2.
 Is the household reimbursed by an Agency and/or Individual for these costs?
 NO YES, who?
 3. Identify the type of care and/or apparatus paid for: In-home day care for William while Mary works outside of the hom Dear William and Mary Russell: Is the Russell household eligible We will be honored to continue serving your family as a medical aide service for William Russell from the hours of 12 pm until 6 pm each weekday while Mary works outside the home.
 It is our for a Attendant Care & Auxiliary understanding that the remainder of the working hours are conducted from the home office and Mary is able to offer support, if needed, for William during this time.
-Should something change in this schedule Apparatus Expense Deduction? please let us know The expense for the care will continue to be \$450 per week and that amount will be due every other week as scheduled with the business office.
-Please feel free to reach out to our business office if you have any further documentation Yes, Mary is able to work while someone provides care to Michelle Crawford William.
-The caregiver is paid.
-Michelle Crawford, Care Coordinator
+Should something change in this schedule Apparatus Expense Deduction? please let us know.
+The expense for the care will continue to be \$450 per week and that amount will be due every other week as scheduled with the business office.
+Please feel free to reach out to our business office if you have any further documentation needs Michelle Crawford Michelle Crawford, Care Coordinator